personnumber3377/personnumber3377.github.io/projects/ideas.md

 This is a compilation of some of my ideas, which I could do sometime.

 - Basic interpreter in python (WIP)
 - Write a time based fuzzer in python, which tries to find inputs, which timeout.
 (This could be useful for fuzzing different kinds of python applications for DOS vulns, like django etc).
+(Done!)
 - HTTP request fuzzer (stateful with grammar), for example make a tool which could be used to find this bug:
 - Fuzz apache httpd with libfuzzer (use the oss-fuzz stuff to fuzz instead of doing something janky).
 (This is under progress.)
 - Try ruzzy (https://blog.trailofbits.com/2024/03/29/introducing-ruzzy-a-coverage-guided-ruby-fuzzer/) with the custom mutator which I made????